State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: Distance law in state transitions

 where $\left(K \atop j \right)$ is the binomial coefficient and

-The dynamics of the distance under annealed approximation are given by $d_{t+1}= \varphi \left(d_t \right)$ \cite{amari1974,DP1986,Derrida1987JPA,kurten1988}.
-For all the four types of networks, $\varphi(0)=0$.
-For the DBN, $\varphi(d)$ is discontinuous at $d=0$, and the dynamics are essentially the same as those of the random mapping on the $N$ states.
-Therefore, various properties of dynamics such as the number of attractors, transient length, and cycle period are well characterized \cite{amari1974,Kauffman1984PhysicaD,Kauffman1993book}.
-For the SBN, DMN, and SMN, $\varphi(d)$ is continuous at $d=0$.
-It is known that $d=0$ is a stable fixed point of mapping $\varphi$ (i.e., $0<\varphi(0)^{\prime}<1$) only for the SBN and SMN with $K= 1$ or 2.
+The dynamics of the distance under the annealed approximation is given by $d_{t+1}= \varphi \left(d_t \right)$ \cite{amari1974,DP1986,Derrida1987JPA,kurten1988}.
+For all four types of network, $\varphi(0)=0$.
+For DBNs, $\varphi(d)$ is discontinuous at $d=0$, and the dynamics is essentially the same as that of a random mapping on the $N$ states.
+Therefore, various properties of the dynamics such as the number of attractors, transient length, and cycle period are well characterized \cite{amari1974,Kauffman1984PhysicaD,Kauffman1993book}.
+For SBNs, DMNs, and SMNs, $\varphi(d)$ is continuous at $d=0$.
+It is known that $d=0$ is a stable fixed point of mapping $\varphi$ [i.e., $0<\varphi^{\prime}(0)<1$] only for SBNs and SMNs with $K= 1$ or 2.
 Otherwise, $d_t$ converges to a positive value $\overline{d}$ satisfying $\overline{d}= \varphi \left(\overline{d}\right)$.
-The convergence of the distance is usually fast and happens after $\sim 10$ steps except for DBN where one step is enough for the distance to converge.
+The convergence of the distance is usually fast and happens after $\sim 10$ steps except for DBNs where one step is enough for the distance to converge.